This post may contain affiliate links. Please read my Terms of Service for details. As an Amazon Associate I earn from qualifying purchases.

 How to cook Japanese omurice

 This recipe makes two servings.
 Prep by cutting the onion into a small dice and the chicken into about one centimetre pieces.

-Sauté them together with vegetable oil in a frying pan until the outside of the chicken whitens and the onion begins to turn translucent.
+Sauté them together with vegetable oil in a skillet until the outside of the chicken whitens and the onion begins to turn translucent.

 Reduce the heat to medium-low.
 Mix in the ketchup and chicken bouillon powder, followed by sugar, salt, and pepper.
 Stir until they are well mixed in.

 Once the chicken has cooked through, melt the butter in the pan.

 Add your cooked rice and mix, making sure to coat every grain of rice in the sauce.
 Sauté until the rice gets a slightly glossy sheen, then remove it from the heat.